 €32.09bn Germany-EBRD investments

 Germany-EBRD investment has been especially strong in Poland, followed by Turkey and Romania.
-Broken down by sector, joint Germany-EBRD investment has been in industry, commerce and agribusiness, followed by energy and infinancial institutions and 16 per cent in infrastructure.
+Broken down by sector, joint Germany-EBRD investment has been in industry, commerce and agribusiness, followed by energy, infinancial institutions and infrastructure.

 German banks are also involved in the Trade Facilitation Programme, through which the EBRD guarantees the payment of trade finance instruments issued by banks in the countries where we invest to foreign confirming banks.
 Since 1999, the EBRD has supported 2,391 export and import transactions of German companies totalling €1.6 million.
 Of the over 800 foreign confirming banks and bank branches in the programme, 33 are German.